 Miso Nikomi Udon

-One of the best parts of cooking hot pot recipes is that, after a quick prep, the pot does most of the work for you.
-Simply chop your ingredients, let them simmer, and enjoy a bowl of flavorful miso broth with hearty udon noodles and seasonal vegetables!
+One of the best things about hot pot recipes like this is how little hands-on cooking they require.
+With just a quick prep, the pot does all the work—simply chop your ingredients, let everything gently simmer, and enjoy a bowl of hearty udon noodles soaked in fragrant miso broth.
+It’s the perfect easy winter dinner that feels both comforting and special, even on the busiest nights.

 RECIPE